 Solar Cable Types for PV Installation

-The cable has three or more than two insulated wires, which are enclosed in one cover.
+The cable has three or more insulated wires, which are enclosed in one cover.
 Cables are divided into different types based on the number of wires encapsulated together in the jacket and the diameter of the wires used in it.
 Also, the type of materials it is made with.
 SolCable 6mmare divided into two basic modules solar Direct Current power cables and Alternate Current connection link cables.
 There is a major use of cable 6mm and cable 4mm.

 DC Solar Cable Types